 - Refrigerators should be set at 40 degrees or below, and freezers at 0 degrees.

 - A freezer can keep food cold up to 24 hours if half full and 48 hours if very full.
 If you feel your power outage will be long, quickly put milk, meat, and cheese in your freezer.

 - Make sure you own a good cooler like a Yeti or a LifeTime.

 - Store cooler in a location where family members can easily find it.

 - If transferring food to cooler, place ice packs in the bottom of your cooler, then food, then more ice packs on top.

 - Sometimes it’s just safe to throw food out.

-- Keep a lunch sack with a cold pack frozen in your freezer in case your medication or breast milk needs refrigeration.
+- Keep an insulated lunch sack with a cold pack frozen in your freezer in case your medication or breast milk needs refrigeration.

 Best wishes on buying prep supplies for a power outage like a cooler, ice packs and an appliance thermometer.
 You CAN do it!